A47 road: History

 Major improvements were made from the late 1970s until early in the 1990s.
-The 7 mile (11.3 km) £5 million part-dual-carriageway East Dereham Bypass built on part of the disused railway line was opened in spring 1978 followed by a five-mile (8 km) part-dual-carriageway Swaffham Bypass, costing £5 million which was opened in June 1981.
+The seven-mile (11.3 km) £5 million part-dual-carriageway East Dereham Bypass built on part of the disused railway line was opened in spring 1978 followed by a five-mile (8 km) part-dual-carriageway Swaffham Bypass, costing £5 million, which was opened in June 1981.
 Bypasses for Uppingham (£1.4 million) and Blofield (£4 million) were opened in 1982 and 1983 respectively.
-The southern section of the Great Yarmouth Western Bypass was opened in May 1985 and the northern section in March 1986 at a cost of £19 million followed by improvements to the one mile (1.6 km) Postwick-Blofield section (£1.2 million) which was opened in November 1987.
-In 1989 Acle Bypass was completed as a cost of £7.1 million and the £1.2 million East Norton Bypass was opened in December 1990.
-The three mile (4.8 km) £9 million East Dereham-North Tuddenham Improvement opened in August 1992 and the £62 million Norwich southern Bypass in September 1992.
+The southern section of the Great Yarmouth Western Bypass was opened in May 1985 and the northern section in March 1986 at a cost of £19 million, followed by improvements to the one-mile (1.6 km) Postwick-Blofield section (£1.2 million), which was opened in November 1987.
+In 1989 Acle Bypass was completed at a cost of £7.1 million and the £1.2 million East Norton Bypass was opened in December 1990.
+The three-mile (4.8 km) £9 million East Dereham-North Tuddenham Improvement opened in August 1992 and the £62 million Norwich southern Bypass in September 1992.

-Escalating road protests starting with Twyford Down in 1992 and culminating with the Newbury bypass in 1996 (at which over 1,000 people were arrested) led to over 300 road schemes being cancelled in November 1995 and to the cancellation of further schemes including the Thorney bypass by the new Labour government in 1997.
+Escalating road protests starting with Twyford Down in 1992 and culminating with the Newbury bypass in 1996 (at which more than 1,000 people were arrested) led to more than 300 road schemes being cancelled in November 1995 and to the cancellation of further schemes, including the Thorney bypass, by the new Labour government in 1997.

-In 2002 the government announced a new road building programme which included the three mile (4.8 km) dual-carriageway Thorney bypass which opened on 14 December 2005.
+In 2002 the government announced a new road-building programme, which included the three-mile (4.8 km) dual-carriageway Thorney bypass, which opened on 14 December 2005.

-In February 2017 the Highways Agency re-designated the stretch of the A12 road between Great Yarmouth and Lowestoft as the A47.
+In February 2017 Highways England (now National Highways) redesignated the stretch of the A12 road between Great Yarmouth and Lowestoft as the A47.